-A former police station and preschool that stood vacant for many years was celebrated last Saturday as the new home of the Windham American Legion Wilbur E. Tarbell Post 109.
+A former police station and preschool that stood vacant for many years will be celebrated as the new home of the Windham American Legion Wilbur E. Tarbell Post 109.

-The Legion was officially named in Tarbell’s honor when it was incorporated in May 1956.
+The veterans post is named for Tarbell, a Windham native lost at sea in early 1944.
+The organization was officially named in Tarbell's honor when incorporated in May 1956.

-Currently, with upwards of 70 members, the Windham American Legion remains important in the life of veterans of all ages, according to member Frank Farmer, who is also the post commander.
+Currently with upwards of 70 members, the Windham American Legion remains important in the life of veterans of all ages, according to member Frank Farmer, also the post commander.

-Farmer, a Navy veteran, added being able to use this building is a godsend.
-For many years, Legion members met at Town Hall.
+Farmer, a Navy veteran, added being able to now utilize this building is a godsend, as for many years, Legion members met at town hall.

-Farmer said the building sat empty for many years and needed a lot of work.
+Farmer said the building sat empty for many years and needed much work.
 He said the community and local businesses were very generous with support.

 It's also important to let veterans of all ages and all wars know the organization is here for support.